jmcateefwi/terraformaws/README.md

-# terraform-aws-vpc
-# terraform-aws-ec2
-# terraform-aws-elb
-# terraform-aws-eip
-# terraform-aws-security_groups

-This repository contains a Terraform AWS deployment project that builds [IaaS as Code: Single VPC with 3 subnets App, Dev, Web with multiple EC2 instances and load balancers] from the.
+This repository contains a Terraform AWS deployment project that builds [IaaS as Code: Single VPC with 3 subnets App, Dev, Web with multiple EC2 instances and load balancers].
-I will setup a more detailed description on how it all works in the near future.
-It is designed to give a working example which can the basis of something much more complex.
+The detailed description on each resource and configuration is found below.
+This is designed to give a working example which can the basis for most traditional datacenter to cloud migration projects and can be altered to be more complex.

 ## Usage